 by Harold Underdown

-Publishing seems like a simple business at its heart: an author writes a book, a publisher prints it, and a reader buys it.
-That apparent simplicity actually requires a lot of hard work and money.
+Publishing seems like a simple business at its heart: an author writes a manuscript, it's printed or turned into an ebook, and a reader buys it.
+That apparent simplicity actually requires a lot of hard work and money on the part of a publisher.
 As just one example, to create film for printing, print, bind, and jacket a hardcover picture book can easily cost a publisher $25,000, not counting overhead, and their job isn't done (read more details in Why Does a Picture Book Cost $16?).
 Novels cost less.
-Art books cost more.
-And if you use "print-on-demand" technology your initial costs are lower, but printing each copy costs more.
+Ebooks cost even less.
+Art books cost even more.

-What does a publisher do?
-If you intend to self-publish, this is what you will have to do and who you will have to hire, unless you are happy to do no more than sell locally and to family and friends.
-As a self-publisher you have to compete in a national marketplace, head to head with the big publishing companies.
+To get a book on the market, a publisher actually has to do a lot, and someone self-publishing has to find a way to do the equivalent, unless you are happy to do no more than sell locally and to family and friends.
+At a publishing company, different people fill the roles listed below.
+If you self-publish, you have to fill them yourself.
+Why?
+Because as a self-publisher you have to compete in a national or possibly global marketplace, head to head with the big publishing companies and many other self-publishers.
 It's possible to do that, but it takes time, money, knowledge of the market, and a carefully crafted strategy.
-If instead you are seeking a publisher, know that the following outlines what you can expect a publisher to do.
-Some companies present themselves as publishers when in fact they don't do all of these things.
+(If instead you are seeking a publisher, know that the following outlines what you can expect a publisher to do.
+Some companies present themselves as publishers when in fact they don't do all of these things.)

 acquisition--which is the right book to publish?
 Editorial staff may evaluate hundreds or even thousands of manuscripts annually to produce a "list" of 20 books.
 An acquiring editor selects the ones she thinks will succeed, and take them through the acquisition process.
 If you are self-publishing, how do you decide which of your books to do?
 Or if you have one, how do you know it can succeed?